UST-QuAntiL/nisq-analyzer/README.md

 ### Data Creation
 1. create a SDK via `POST /nisq-analyzer/sdks/`
-2. create a QPU via `POST /nisq-analyzer/qpus/` (use the UUID of the created SDK)
-3. create an implementation via `POST /nisq-analyzer/implementations/` (via API, an arbitrary UUID for the implementedAlgorithm attribute can be used for implementations of one quantum algorithm)
+2. create an implementation via `POST /nisq-analyzer/implementations/` (via API, an arbitrary UUID for the implementedAlgorithm attribute can be used for implementations of one quantum algorithm)

-### Selection and Execution Mechanism of NISQ Analyzer + Qiskit Service
+### Implementation and QPU Selection & Execution Mechanism of NISQ Analyzer + Qiskit Service
 Get the required selection parameters via `GET /nisq-analyzer/selection-params` with {algoId}.

 For using the selection mechanism use